 Despite trying, I’m still not doing very well in the veggie department.
 But what I am managing okay is not eating a lot of sugar.
 I use stevia or erythritol in some of my drinks and when I bake, and I try to cook very healthy meals.
 When I manage to do that, I don’t crave sweets as much.
 And well, when I do crave them and bake them (which is the case now that I’ve developed a sensitivity to gluten), I make them healthier—not only without sugar, but with healthier fats as well.
 But more about that later.

-Do note, however, that according to this article on WebMD, if you have an allergy to ragweed or other plants in the Asteraceae (sunflower) family, you may have an allergy to stevia as well; also, be aware that it interacts with medications for high blood pressure and diabetes, as well as with lithium.
-And please, if you decide to use stevia extract, do so in moderation.
+Do note, however, that according to this article on WebMD, if you have an allergy to daisies, ragweed, or other plants in the Asteraceae family, you may have an allergy to stevia as well; also, be aware that it interacts with medications for high blood pressure and diabetes, among others.
+And please, once again, if you decide to use stevia extract, do so in moderation.
+It’s better to retrain your taste buds not to crave a lot of sweetness by cutting back not only on sugar but also on sweeteners that may make you crave more sugar after all (as some say is the case with stevia as well).

 To a happier, healthier life,